Campobello Island, New Brunswick

 Campobello Island Festivals

-Campobello Fogfest is an annual music and arts festival held on the island.
-It was established in 2013 to raise awareness of the island’s rich cultural history and tremendous natural beauty.
-Fogfest is held in various venues across the island and offers a range of music to suit every taste from classical, gospel, and jazz to bluegrass, folk, rock, and country.
-The 13th Fogfest will happen on July 30 - August 3, 2025.
-I would love to return to take this in some year.
+Campobello Fogfest is an annual music and arts festival held in late July-early August.
+Established in 2013 to raise awareness of the island’s rich cultural history and tremendous natural beauty, it is held in various venues across the island and offers a range of music to suit every taste from classical, gospel, and jazz to bluegrass, folk, rock, and country.

-Campobello Coastal Challenge was a brand new 2024 race event offering 10 km, 25 km, and 50 km runs through the island's scenic trails that is planned to become an annual summer event.
+Campobello Coastal Challenge is an annual summer event that offers 10 km, 25 km, and 50 km runs through the island's scenic trails.
 A joint effort by Roosevelt Campobello International Park, Herring Cove Provincial Park, and Dutch Viking Events, it celebrates the island's strong international ties.
 A portion of the proceeds will support local food banks on both sides of the Campobello-Lubec border.
 Participants face challenging terrain through forested trails, rocky beaches, coastal cliffs, and bog boardwalks but are rewarded with stunning coastal views and the chance to spot wildlife and whales.
 This event highlights the rugged beauty of Campobello Island, with trails once established by President Franklin Roosevelt himself.

-Campobello Seaglass Festival happens the whole month of September each year and is definitely on my To Do List for 2025!
+Campobello Seaglass Festival happens the whole month of September each year!
 It is a chance to immerse yourself into the enchanting world of beachcombing with like-minded souls (and mermaids) and to explore the Bay of Fundy shores to discover hidden treasures.
 The festival offers a range of events, including scavenger hunts, markets, workshops, and free guided tours.

 You are Invited to Campobello Island

 Escape to the hidden gem of Campobello Island, where unspoiled natural beauty and coastal charm await.
-Discover the iconic East Quoddy Lighthouse, one of the world’s most photographed, and explore the only international park shared by Canada and the U.S.—a living testament to their enduring friendship.
+Discover the iconic East Quoddy Lighthouse, one of the world’s most photographed, and explore the only international park shared by Canada and the U.S..
 Wander through the historic Roosevelt summer home, hike scenic trails, and unwind on beaches perfect for picnicking and beachcombing.
 Challenge yourself on the 9-hole golf course at Herring Cove, or relax on its striking black sand and pebble beach.
 Whether kayaking or whale watching, Campobello Island offers unforgettable adventures along its breathtaking shores.
 Consider yourself invited to Campobello Island.
 Tell the locals, the Maritimes Maven sent you!

 How to Get to Campobello Island